 The ITF and its related infrastructure—i.e., decentralized identity network, services, and verifiable claim exchange protocols—stand between the user and their service providers and handle all requests for identity and access, Gartner notes.

-Industry experts argue that decentralized identity is revolutionary innovation, especially given that about 1 billion people worldwide are unable to claim physical or digital ownership of their identity, which renders them unable to take an active part in public services and society’s most basic technical advances.
+Industry experts argue that decentralized identity is a revolutionary innovation, especially given that about 1 billion people worldwide are unable to claim physical or digital ownership of their identity, which renders them unable to take an active part in public services and society’s most basic technical advances.

 Stranieri, who is a firm believer that identity should be “invisible”, says a decentralized approach to identity gives users much more independence and enhances privacy.